 --sub-border-size=3 --sub-bold=yes --sub-spacing=1 --sub-ass-force-margins --sub-shadow-offset=3 --sub-shadow-color=0/0/0/0.5

-I have attached this as a ready-made mpv.conf file to the bottom of this post.
+I have a ready-made mpv.conf here _mpv.zip (239 Bytes).
 You just need to unzip it and place it into the appropriate folder.

 Now we will break this configuration file up, line by line, to show what each line does: